Emo-gml/TheraMind/README.md

 ```

 ## 🧩 License

-For **research and educational use only.**

-Please ensure compliance with **ethical and legal standards** in mental health AI research.
+For **research and educational use only.** Please ensure compliance with **ethical and legal standards** in mental health AI research.

+## 🌱 Acknowledgements

+We gratefully acknowledge the **CPsyCounR** dataset for providing the foundational counseling reports that enabled the construction of our synthesized datasets.
+We also sincerely thank the **psychology experts and domain specialists** who provided valuable guidance on psychotherapy processes, counseling strategies, and clinical plausibility during the design of TheraMind and the dataset construction.
+Their expertise greatly contributed to ensuring the realism and reliability of the simulated counseling scenarios.

 🔥Please contact huhe@gml.ac.cn or chiyuanma@link.cuhk.edu.cn
  if you encounter any issues.